akostrik/CPP_module_42/README.md

 ** a function / template can be overloaded
 * a templated class or function is the equivalent of (before compiling) copying and pasting the templated block of code, and then replacing the template parameter with the actual one.

+## Standard Template Library (STL)
+* Provides algorithms, containers, functions, iterators

+## A container

+### A standart conteiner
+* is a holder object that stores a collection of other objects
+* is implemented as class template => a great flexibility in the types supported as elements
+* manages the storage space for its elements
+* provides member functions to access  its elements, either directly or through iterators
+* many containers have member functions in common and share functionalities
+* which type of container to use ? depend on the functionality and on the efficiency of some of its members (complexity)
+* **a container adaptor**
+   + is not a full container classe
+   + provides an interface relying on an object of one of the container classes (such as deque or list) to handle the elements
+   + the underlying container is encapsulated in such a way that its elements are accessed by the members of the container adaptor independently of the underlying container class used.
+   + stack, queue, priority_queue are implemented as container adaptors

+### Container class templates
+* dynamic arrays (vector)
+* queues (queue)
+* stacks (stack)
+* heaps (priority_queue)
+* linked lists (list)
+* trees (set)
+* associative arrays (map)
+* ...

+### Container class templates
+Sequence containers:
+array	Array class (class template) vector	Vector (class template) deque	Double ended queue (class template) forward_list	Forward list (class template) list	List (class template)

 ## Collections
 * `clear()` removes all entries from a collection
 * `erase()` removes a single entry or a range of entries